drehnstrom/spanner-examples/spanner-labs/1-Creating Spanner Instances and Databases (Console)/instructions/en.md

 ![Query Results](img/query-results.png)

-__Question:__ Why do you multiply SELECT times FROM in the statement above?

 ## Task 2.
 Examining Spanner configuration options

-1. In the top-left corner of the Spanner page, click the __All instances__ link.
+1. In the top-left corner of the Spanner workspace area, click the __All instances__ link.

 2. Click the __Create Instance__ button and name your instance `my-second-instance`.